 - size of the numbers on the dose dial

 - level of dexterity required to use the pen

 Needle length and thickness are other considerations for choosing an insulin delivery product.
 Manufacturers measure the thickness of a needle using “gauge”.
-A gauge of 33 is thicker than a gauge of 22.
+The higher the gauge, the thinner the needle.

 Thicker gauges might cause more pain but also deliver insulin more quickly.

 Needles can be between 4 and 12.7 millimeters (mm) in length.
 A shorter needle might reduce the risk of accidentally injecting insulin into the muscle instead of the fat just under the skin, or subcutaneous fat.

 Research has highlighted the benefits of using insulin pens, particularly prefilled, disposable pens.

 People with diabetes are happier using insulin pens than the vial and syringe technique, according to the ADA’s current standards of care.

 One reason for this is that insulin pens have many features that make them safe and convenient.
 For example, one randomized, open label, crossover study that compared pen use with a vial and syringe regimen found that

 In the vial and syringe group, only 19 percent were as confident that they were getting the right dose.